camille-readbean/tp/docs/UserGuide.md

 * You cannot leave tags empty, i.e. `add --tags=` with nothing for the tags.
 * Note is a compulsory field.
 If you have nothing to write for note, write `--note=NA`.
 * Note cannot take in multiple entries e.g. `--note=Urgent --note=Complex`.
-  * This will only assign the latest note i.e. only `Complex` is assigned.
 * If you have more than one client with the same name, please differentiate them by giving them different names.
     * For example, you could include the clients' last names.
     * Note that clients with different names but same phone number, email or address can be added, as multiple clients might share such information.